-The global RRF (GRRF) appeal is issued at the end of February of each year, soon after the issuance of the appeal report of the previous year, based on an analysis of the humanitarian needs overview and early warning guidance.
-The appeal is issued by the Head of Humanitarian Affairs.
+The global RRF (GRRF) appeal is launched at the end of February of each year, soon after the issuance of the appeal report of the previous year, based on an analysis of the humanitarian needs overview and early warning guidance.
 The target amount of the GRRF Appeal will be determined based on the historical trend of RRF responses, the analysis of available humanitarian needs overview and early warning guidance.
-An updated report will be released in the third quarter of each year updating the project summaries and accomplishments of projects implemented towards the end of the reporting year.
+An updated report will be released when all projects have been completed.